Hyacinth macaw: As pets

 The hyacinth macaw is sometimes kept as a companion parrot.
 Not recommended for novice bird-keepers, this bird requires large amounts of space, regular exercise and a custom-built stainless steel cage, as its powerful beak can easily destroy most commercially available parrot cages.
 In order to remain healthy, the species requires regular social interaction and play with humans or other birds.
 This large macaw, like most parrots, has a natural inclination to chew objects and due to its physical size and strength, can cause considerable damage.
 It is recommended that an entire room of the owner's home be set aside for use by the bird, which should be provided with plenty of safe, destroyable wooden and leather objects to keep it amused.
 It is also a very expensive pet: US$10,000 is not an uncommon price for a young hyacinth macaw.
 The World Parrot Trust recommends that the hyacinth macaw not be kept permanently indoors and that it should have access to an enclosure of at least 15 m (50 ft) for part of the year.
+An attending veterinarian must be aware of specific nutritional needs and pharmacologic sensitivities when dealing with them.
+Possibly due to genetic factors or captive rearing limitations, this species can become neurotic/phobic, which is problematic.

-This bird is often described as "gentle".
+They are even-tempered and can be calmer than other macaws, being known as "gentle giants".
 It is not generally an aggressive bird and it appears to enjoy interacting playfully with humans.
 It can cause bite injuries simply by playfully "mouthing" its owner, however, and this behavior should be discouraged with training begun when the bird is young.

 The hyacinth macaw can learn to talk, but it is not as gifted in that area as some other species.
 Nonetheless, it is an intelligent bird that may learn to use words and phrases in the correct context.
 It can live for over 50 years in captivity.